object-oriented-python/object-oriented-programming/doc/source/1_introduction.rst

 .. note::

+    When getting help with an exercise,
-    Please avoid posting substantially complete solutions to programming exercises into the course forum.
-Instead, ensure that you have :ref:`pushed your work to Github <fons:commit_push>`, and then post the :ref:`git commit hash <fons:git-hash>`.
-This will enable the lecturer or TA to find your code.
+    ensure that you have :ref:`pushed
+    your work to Github <fons:commit_push>`, and then post the :ref:`git commit hash <fons:git-hash>`.
+This will enable the lecturer to find your code.
 It is still important to include all of the other components of the issue report.